z0code0z/ShellHacks2021/README.md

 Our Project for the Shell Hacks 2021

-hellhacks 2021 Project - Endless Swinging Game
+Shellhacks 2021 Project - Endless Swinging Game
 ------------------------------------------------------------
 This game is made from unity, its an endless swinging game with the point of going farther than your last attempts.